 In captivity L. terrestris has lived as long as 8 years!
 And the heaviest so far weighed 26g.

 Earthworms head for the surface or upper layers of soil when it rains.
 When it is dry or cold they burrow deeper carrying shreds of leaves down with them.
 The earthworm burrows by simply eating whatever is in front of it.
 Its intestines absorb whatever is nutritious, and the rest is excreted.

-Below is Octolasium cyaneum.
-This earthworm is commoner in wetter soils.
+Below is Octolasion cyaneum, the Blue-grey worm.
+This earthworm is commoner in wetter soils and damp leaf litter.
 I took this photograph on a day of torrential rain, and the quiet road was full of worms that had been flooded out and were making for drier ground.

 Below is Dendrobaena veneta, also known as Eisenia hortensis.
 It is commonly sold for composting and also as bait for fishing.

-This worm tends not to come to the surface making it difficult to study, and giving it its other name - nature's plough.
+Megascolides australis, the Gippsland earthworm tends not to come to the surface making it difficult to study, and giving it its other name - nature's plough.
 It is found in a small area in the Bass River Valley.
 Its head is dark purple, and it body a pinky-grey.
 Its egg capsule is the size, shape and colour of a cocktail sausage, and is laid approximately 20 cm deep in the soil.
 It can be 3 m long and have a girth of 9 cm.